versionDefect/findmy-mqtt/README.md

 2. While in Settings go to WiFi->[your network] and note your IP address.

 3. Install `openssh` in Sileo.
 It might ask for you to set up a password.
-Windows users will need to install an SSH client like [PuTTY](https://www.putty.org/)
+Modern versions of Windows come with SSH.
+If your version doesn't look into an SSH client such as PuTTY.

 4. SSH into your jailbroken iPhone.
 Try using the `mobile` user or the `root` user.
 Use the password you set up (or if you didn't the default is `alpine`).